Aims of the policy

-The loss, theft or destruction of any council asset must be reported to the relevant Head of Service, and the DS Information Security Manager as soon as is reasonably possible.
+The loss, theft or destruction of any council asset must be reported to the relevant Head of Service, and the DS Security team as soon as is reasonably possible.

 The council expects that all employees will achieve compliance to the directives presented within this policy.
 This policy will be included within the Information Security Internal Audit Programme, and compliance checks will take place to review the effectiveness of its implementation.

 In the following exceptional cases compliance with some parts of the policy may be relaxed.
 The parts that may be relaxed will depend on the particular circumstances of the incident in question: